The Gear Guide

 Is absolutely essential.
 A waterproof jacket and over-trousers are always needed.

-Multi layers work well, : a baselayer, fleece and outer rainproof jacket.
+Clothing: Multi layers work well, : a baselayer, fleece and outer rainproof jacket.
 Cotton retains moisture, making the wearer cold and may lead to hypothermia, so, NO cotton please.
-This applies to trousers too.
+This applies to trousers too, no jeans.
 Bring something extra, like another fleece – remember you could get cold.